CommonGateway/PetStore/README.md

 6. If you want to edit a already existing API and you have the openapi file for that API you can choose to 'Import OpenAPI file'

-7. Now you can create new paths (endpoints) and models (objects) in the bottom left window.
+7. If you created a new project you can choose to remove the example paths and models by right clicking on these in the bottom left window and selecting 'Delete'.
+You can also keep these examples if you want to.

+8. Firstly you should create a model (object) which we can link to a path later.
+Right click on 'Models' in the bottom left window and select 'New model'.
+Here you can define a object.

+9. You can create paths (endpoints) by right clicking on 'Paths' in the bottom left window and selecting 'New Path'.
+You can add multiple methods to your path by selecting one and pressing the + operation button.

-8. To link a path with a model you can select a path, add or select a response, add or select body from that response, and then if this path is for collections select array as type with subtype $ref or if this path is for a single object select $ref as type.
-You can then find your created model and link it
+10. To link a path with a model you can select a path, add or select a response, add or select body from that response, and then if this path is an array of objects select array as type with subtype $ref or if this path is for a single object select $ref as type.
+In the $ref search box you can find and select your created models.

-9. When satisfied with your API //TODO Elaborate
+11. If you are satisfied with your created API you can save it by selecting 'Publish' in the top left of the page.
+Next we want to export this OpenAPI Specification by righting clicking your .yaml file in the top left section of the page and selecting 'Export'.
+Choose the format yaml and press 'Save to file'.

+12. Now we can put the saved .yaml in your new API repository.
+Rename the downloaded file to OAS.yaml and go to the git page of this repository.
+Open OAS.yaml on github and overwrite it with your created OAS.yaml or [clone this repo to your computer](#Cloning this repository to your computer) and overwrite it in your favourite IDE and git commit/push it. //TODO could be better written

+13. Your created OAS is now in your new API repository, you can always view or edit it through stoplight and export it again.

 ## About Common Gateway configuration files
 Read more..